Perseverance (song)

 "Perseverance" is a song by English rock band Terrorvision, written by the band and produced by Gil Norton.
 Recorded at Parkgate Studios in Battle, England, it is the third track on their third studio album, Regular Urban Survivors (1996).
-The band's frontman, Tony Wright, composed the music by stitching together several guitar riffs and penned the lyric based on his personal opinions and experiences, including a line about whales and dolphins that has resounded with audiences.
+The band's frontman, Tony Wright, composed the music by stitching together several guitar riffs and penned the lyric based on his personal opinions and experiences.

 Released as a single through Total Vegas and EMI Records on 19 February 1996, "Perseverance" debuted and peaked at number five on the UK Singles Chart, becoming Terrorvision's highest-charting single until "Tequila" peaked at number two in 1999.
 Despite its success, it spent only four weeks in the UK top 100.
 An accompanying music video was made for the song, featuring the band performing the song in front of coloured backgrounds while wearing matching outfits; it was directed by Jeferey Levy.

 Background

 In an interview with Songwriting magazine, Terrorvision frontman Tony Wright explained that "Perseverance" was born out of a series of instrumental riffs sewn together, unlike the band's usual process of composing the majority of a song and playing the results for one another.
 The song's lyric stems from the opening line: "I was high on a Molotov of cocktails"; when Wright presented this lyric to his bandmates, writing the rest of the song became easier.
 He also wanted to put the phrase "whales and dolphins" into the song because of his affinity toward the two animals, and he believes that line was what seized the listeners' attentions.
 Several other lines were reflective of Wright's life at the time.
 Eventually, the band went to Parkgate Studios in Battle, England, to record the song.
 Although it was still unfinished before the session commenced, the band and producer Gil Norton continued to build on the song, including adding the brass portions of the track.